sebas77/Svelto.ECS/README.md

 ![Robocraft Infinity](https://i.ytimg.com/vi/m_4fpgHwoBs/maxresdefault.jpg)
 ![Cardlife](https://i.ytimg.com/vi/q2jaUZjnNyg/maxresdefault.jpg)

-\*if you want your products made with Svelto here, just send me an email or whatever, I'll be super happy to add them.
+\*If you want your products made with Svelto here, just send me an email or whatever, I'll be super happy to add them.

 _**Note: Dear Svelto Users : Although I am committed to help you and write articles as much as I can, I will never be able to keep all the documentation up to date.
 If you are a happy svelto user and you want to contribute, please feel free to update the github wiki! 🙏👊**_